And lo, it was good.

 - Happy Dance: Every time Rocket receives a ticket, booster pack, machine part, or new ability, Rocket will do a flip or spin.

-- The Last Straw: One task has you feeding candy to a troll.
-He gets fatter... and fatter... and fatter... then BOOM!
+- The Last Straw: One task in Food Fright has you feeding candy to a troll.
+She gets fatter... and fatter... and fatter... then BOOM!

 - Lethal Lava Land: The "Night" version of Pyramid Scheme.
 Jojo deliberately created it to be messed up.